-Chlamydia: Chlamydia is a sexual transmitted disease (STD) transmitted when people have sexual relations.
+Chlamydia: Chlamydia is a bacterial sexual transmitted disease (STD) spread when people have sexual relations.
 Often, there are no symptoms.
 Chlamydia is caused by the bacterium Chlamydia trachomatis and is transmitted either from person to person through sexual contact (oral, anal, or vaginal); or from mother to child during birth.
 Symptoms of chlamydia may vary in men and women.
 Treatment is generally through antibiotics.

-Urethritis in Men Urethritis, inflammation of the urethra, may cause symptoms and signs that include discharge, burning, pain, urinary urgency, itching and blood in the urine.
+Urethritis in Men Urethritis, inflammation of the urethra, may cause symptoms and signs that include discharge, burning, pain, urinary urgency, itching, and blood in the urine.
 Treatment involves antibiotics, sitz baths, drinking plenty of fluids, and taking nonsteroidal anti-inflammatory medications.

 Expert Views and News

 - Almost 400M New Cases Annually of 4 Curable STDs

 - Few Sexually Active Women Get Chlamydia Test

 - Sex and the Elderly: STD Risk Often Ignored

 - STD Trichomonas May Be More Common Than Thought